← Back to blog

 What this tells us

-The four demos surface four different failure shapes.
+The four demos surface a useful spread.
+Three different failure shapes and one that gets close to right.
 Each is the kind of thing a manual QA pass might miss but a fleet of automated explorers catches every release.

 • Reallytics has good content and bad latency.
 Eleven seconds of dead air ends a call before content quality matters.

-• VOCA AI has the best baseline but no resilience to ASR drop-outs.
+• VOCA AI has the best baseline of the three remaining but no resilience to ASR drop-outs.
 One half-heard syllable forces the caller to start the question again.

 • Voqal is ship-blocked by an unresolved template variable that was never hit during whatever testing they ran before publishing the demo.